 Alternatively, you can save the changes and exit the BIOS Setup Utility by selecting Save and Reset on the Exit menu.
 A message appears prompting you to save changes and exit setup.
 In the message dialog, select OK, then press Enter.

-Note - When using the Oracle ILOM Remote Console, F10 is trapped by the local OS.
-You must use the F10 option listed in the Keyboard drop-down menu that is available at the top of the Remote Console application.
+Note - When using the Oracle ILOM Remote System Console, F10 is trapped by the local OS.
+You must use the F10 option listed in the Keyboard drop-down menu that is available at the top of the remote console application.